 - Physics and Life Sciences Option for Pre-Health students

 - Teaching Option for students interested in teaching high school physics

 - Astronomy & Physics double major and Astronomy & Physics double major (Honors)

 Enrolling in the Physics Program

 To enroll in the B.S.
-Physics program at OSU, please send an email to the physics academic advisor, Lindsey Thaler, at email@example.com.
+Physics program at OSU, please contact one of the physics advisors.